16 Jobs with a Masters in Education

 Job titles: special education teacher, inclusion teacher, special needs educator, learning support teacher.

-Pay: In Australia, a special ed teacher typically earns around $93,530 annually.
+Pay: In Australia, a special ed teacher typically earns around $103,678 per year.

 3. ESL Teacher

-As an ESL teacher, you focus on teaching English to speakers of other languages, adjusting your instruction to cater to varied linguistic backgrounds and learning needs.
-The role is important for bridging language gaps and fostering communication skills.
+As an ESL teacher, you focus on teaching English to speakers of other languages, adjusting instruction to cater to varied linguistic backgrounds and learning needs.
+The role matters for bridging language gaps and supporting participation across the curriculum.

 Job titles: ESL teacher, TESOL instructor, ELL educator, English language tutor.